lucl310/fireflies/README.md

   let interval = setInterval(myFunction, 3000);
   ```
   * Create a setInterval method that takes in a function called ```create``` and runs it every 100 milliseconds.
+    * Do not pass in ```create()``` with a parenthesis.
+The parenthesis will mean that we want our create function to run right away.
+Instead, we want to assign the create function to our setInterval method so that it is executed every so many milliseconds.

 ### Part III
 1. We now need to create the function that will make our fireflies appear.